DotRobot37/Quantum-Circuit/README.md

 The *Controlled-NOT (CCNOT) Gate* takes two Qubits & flips one Qubit from a single state of ket 0 to ket 1 if the control Qubit is already ket 1.
 If not, it leaves the Qubit unchanged.

 If you choose to print the circuit to the console, you will see a circuit diagram.
+This program is merely intended for instructional purposes.

 Check [here](https://en.wikipedia.org/wiki/Quantum_circuit) for further reading.